Mastercard/flow/assert/assert-junit5/README.md

 autonomous actors require an explicit actual fixture domain, not just named resource rules.
 These are fail-closed implementation boundaries, **not new permanent support restrictions**.
 The same guards apply to explicit prepared serial cooperation.
+In particular, the class-source guard is not an instruction to rewrite existing `trace(String)` metadata as trace addenda.
+Accepted parallel compatibility must retain automatic traces, optional addenda, arbitrary string traces, supported non-class URIs and absent source metadata, checking source equality only when comparable evidence exists.
+Standard model validation, including trace uniqueness, is recommended but remains independently configured rather than a parallel runtime prerequisite.
 Existing serial
 configuration without new declarations retains its earlier processing behavior;
 cross-runner fixture/context ownership is not retroactively inferred for that route.